Job term: Full-time, permanent

 Teach For Canada is a non-profit organization that works with northern First Nations to recruit, prepare, and support committed teachers who will increase student outcomes in the North.
 This model has been defined by First Nations community partners, our Circle of Advisors, our Board of Directors, and experienced northern educators.

-Teach For Canada has a supportive work culture and offers a variety of benefits to its team members including health and parental leave benefits, access to physical and mental wellness supports, flexible hours, and professional development opportunities.
+Teach For Canada has a supportive work culture and offers a variety of benefits to its team members including a comprehensive health benefits package, 3-weeks of annual vacation, access to physical and mental wellness supports, flexible hours, and professional development opportunities.

 On our team we are fortunate to have a committed, experienced, talented, and humble group of leaders.
 Together, this team works hard to create meaningful impact.
-If you’re looking for a multi-faceted, energizing, and rewarding work environment that will push you every single day, then we want to hear from you.
+If you’re looking for a multi-faceted, energizing, and rewarding work environment, then we want to hear from you!

 Teach For Canada is an equal opportunity employer and is committed to building a diverse and inclusive team.
 As an organization that works with First Nations, we value Indigenous perspectives in the workplace and strongly encourage Indigenous candidates to apply.